 Are you planning to replace the carpet in your RV but not sure how to handle the slide out?
 This was certainly a concern we had once we made the decision to install new flooring in our RV.

 We did some research and although there is some information out there, there isn’t much and every RV is different.
-So we did what anyone would do, and attacked it head on, haha.
-In doing so we’ve learned some things along the way so we wanted to share some tips to replace the flooring inside a RV slide out with you.
+So we did what anyone would do, and attacked it head-on, haha.
+In doing so we’ve learned some things along the way so we wanted to share some tips to replace the flooring inside an RV slide out with you.

-Tips to Replace the Flooring Inside a RV Slide Out
+Tips to Replace the Flooring Inside an RV Slide-Out

 Installing the flooring in the slide was as easy as installing it everywhere else in the RV.

-After a couple days of walking on the slide-out without the underlayment we came to the conclusion that the trim piece wasn’t stable enough.
+After a couple of days of walking on the slide-out without the underlayment, we came to the conclusion that the trim piece wasn’t stable enough.

-About 95% of the slide out was perfectly stable, but the other 5% (the front edge) didn’t set right with us, so we made a change due to the floor not being completely level.
+About 95% of the slide-out was perfectly stable, but the other 5% (the front edge) didn’t sit right with us, so we made a change due to the floor not being completely level.
 I originally thought the rollers were too small to make a difference.
 I was wrong.